-At 31 December 2020 BOC PCL's subordinated loan stock (including accrued interest) amounted to €272 million, compared to €272 million at 31 December 2019 and relates to unsecured subordinated Tier 2 Capital Notes of nominal value €250 million, issued by BOC PCL in January 2017.
+At 31 December 2020 the Company's subordinated loan stock (including accrued interest) amounted to €272 million, compared to €272 million at 31 December 2019 and relates to unsecured subordinated Tier 2 Capital Notes of nominal value €250 million, issued by the Company in January 2017.

-The Group is currently evaluating opportunities for a potential Tier 2 capital transaction given the terms and maturity profile of BOC PCL's existing €250 million 10NC5 Tier 2 notes, subject to market conditions.
+The Group is currently evaluating opportunities for a potential Tier 2 capital transaction given the terms and maturity profile of the Company's existing €250 million 10NC5 Tier 2 notes, subject to market conditions.